-Membership in Metro Credit Union is open to those who live, work, attend school or own a business in the Massachusetts counties of Barnstable, Bristol, Essex, Hampden, Hampshire, Franklin, Middlesex, Norfolk, Plymouth, Suffolk, or Worcester or in the Rhode Island counties of Hillsborough, Cheshire, or Rockingham.
+Membership in Metro Credit Union is open to those who live, work, attend school or own a business in the Massachusetts counties of Barnstable, Bristol, Essex, Hampden, Hampshire, Franklin, Middlesex, Norfolk, Plymouth, Suffolk, or Worcester, or in the New Hampshire counties of Hillsborough, Cheshire, or Rockingham.

 See current membership details